Sirious-io/sirious-bot/README.md

-# sirious-bot
+# Sirious-bot
-Discord bot for the Sirious discord
+Unfinished Discord bot for the Sirious discord